Skip to Content

 Sixty-two of the HEC scholars have already completed their PhDs from Massey University and 16 are currently studying at Massey University with an HEC scholarship.
 HEC scholars have presented their studies to conferences in several countries including Korea, Malaysia, Australia, Saudi Arabia and China, France and many other European countries.

 Pakistani HEC scholars at Massey have affiliated their Association (PSA) with Massey University Students' Association.

 There are Pakistani students on each of the three campuses.
 Halal food and prayer facilities are also available on all three campuses.

 The Albany campus is located just outside of New Zealand's largest city Auckland.
 This campus has a prayer centre in Building 96, Oteha Rohe.
-Find out more about the Albany campus.

 Purposefully built at a beautiful and peaceful site with all facilities including toilets, bathrooms, separate male and female wadooh areas and a prayer hall.
 Students can access the facility at any time of the day, 7 days a week.

 The Wellington campus is located in the heart of New Zealand's capital city.
 It is the second largest city in New Zealand and home to the Parliament and the National Museum.
-Find out more about the Wellington campus.

 Page authorised by Web Content Manager

 Last updated on Wednesday 20 December 2017